n1kito/Philosophers/README.md

 10. At the very end I check if the number of philos that have eaten `number_of_times_each_philosopher_must_eat` is equal to the number of philosophers in the simulation.
     - If so, a special message is printed on screen.
 11. How I handled if a `pthread_create` or `pthread_join` failed : I will print an error message on screen and set `someone_died == -1`, but I will *not* stop the program.
-    - This way, the error message is printed, notifying that an `init`/`create` failed, but nothing else will print, and the simulation stop quickly since it `someone_died` is no longer `0`.
+    - This way, the error message is printed, notifying that an `init`/`create` failed, but nothing else will print, and the simulation stops quickly since `someone_died` is no longer `0`.
     - **Why do this ?**
     Because if I return from my program as soon as one of these fail, I will have leaks since I might exit the program while some threads are still running.
     - To do this, in my `main()` (for `pthread_join`) and `launch_philos()` (for `pthread_create`), if there is a failure I only store an error code in a local variable (initialized at `0`), and let the `join`/`create` loops run their normal courses.
 That error code (`0` or `1`) is captured in the main and returned.